 “The E-Crane is doing everything we expected of it and more,” added Tomlin.
 “And the folks at E-Crane International were terrific to work with on this project.
 As with any utility project, there were lots of requirements from Progress Energy in terms of specifications and documentation, and the staff at ECI-USA was extremely responsive in providing all the technical support we needed to meet the customer’s requirements.”

 Success Breeds Success

 Atlantic Diving has a three-year contract to provide the Progress Energy Sutton Plant with coal, and is currently working together with E-Crane International staff in spec’ing out other future potential waterfront projects.

 Progress Energy Carolinas provides electric power and services to 1.3 million customers in North Carolina and South Carolina.

 E-Crane International-USA, Bucyrus, Ohio, assisted by North American Equipment, the E-Crane dealer in Nicholasville, KY handled the sale, consulted on the specifications and installed the E-Crane.
 The E-Crane is manufactured in Adegem, Belgium by NV Indusign.

-Close-up: Named Riverman, this E-Crane at the Sutton Plant nimbly handles large loads of coal at long outreaches, never having to lift anything heavier than half its 8 yd.3 payload because it features a moving counterweight to keep the crane in balance.
+The picture above: Close-up: Named Riverman, this E-Crane at the Sutton Plant nimbly handles large loads of coal at long outreaches, never having to lift anything heavier than half its 8 yd.3 payload because it features a moving counterweight to keep the crane in balance.